-- When the buyer makes an offer, and you ask the agent you hired what you should counter offer at they cannot answer.
-Remember they don’t represent you anymore.
+- When the buyer makes an offer and asks the agent you hired what you should counteroffer, they cannot answer.
+Remember, they don’t represent you anymore.
 They can’t by law give you any advice.

 - Throughout the whole transaction, the agent cannot offer you any real estate advice.

 Sounds lovely, doesn’t it?
 You are paying a real estate agent thousands of dollars, if not tens of thousands.
 Didn’t you hire the agent for their real estate expertise?

 Keep this in mind – your agent does not have to become a dual agent.
 They can work with the buyer and remain as a seller’s agent.
 What this means is they represent you and only you.